alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 Now, obviously, it would be hard to follow along without any idea of what improvised theater is.
-I will be explaining the style which I am most familiar with: the style most common to French-speaking Switzerland, particularly Geneva [Fédération d'Improvisation Genevoise](#a-name), though it has similarities with that of Amsterdam.\
+I will be explaining the style which I am most familiar with: the style most common to French-speaking Switzerland, particularly Geneva [Fédération d'Improvisation Genevoise], though it has similarities with that of Amsterdam.\
 \
 Improvised theater is, as anyone could guess, theater that is